Burmese language: Nouns

 Nouns in Burmese are pluralized by suffixing တွေ twe [dwè] (or [twè] if the word ends in a glottal stop) in colloquial Burmese or များ mya: [mjà] in formal Burmese.
 The suffix တို့ tou. [to̰], which indicates a group of persons or things, is also suffixed to the modified noun.
+Unlike in English, mass nouns can be modified with plural markers.
 An example is below: